Center for Social Justice Research, Teaching & Service

 Raíces en Riesgo: A Case Study of Urban Gardens in Mexico City

 According to estimates by the National Forestry Research Institute of Mexico, there is approximately 33.1 km2 of green space in Mexico City.
 Among Mexico City’s sea of cars and concrete, this 2.2% of the total area is evolving and growing.
-This research case study established greater contextual understanding of both grassroots and institutionalized measures being taken in Mexico City to combat pollution, health concerns, and stagnant social economy, through the development of urban gardens or “Huertos Urbanos.”
-This study sought to better understand the varying levels of success and support found in each “Huerto.”
+This research case study by Chelsea, the 2019 Andretta fellow, established greater contextual understanding of both grassroots and institutionalized measures being taken in Mexico City to combat pollution, health concerns, and stagnant social economy, through the development of urban gardens or “Huertos Urbanos.”
+This study unveiled the varying levels of success and support found in each “Huerto.”
 Through interviews, survey data, and working in “huertos” alongside members of the community, Chelsea engaged diverse members of the community and how urban gardens have supplemented their daily lives.

 2018